 If you try to cook more than that, the taste and flavor will be as nice and your wok will not be hot enough to give you that slightly “charred” look

 3. Make sure the wok is really hot before you start cooking

 3. Have everything ready within reach before you start cooking

 DID YOU MAKE THIS PENANG CHAR KWAY TEOW RECIPE?

 I love it when you guys snap a photo and tag to show me what you’ve made 🙂 Simply tag me @WhatToCookToday #WhatToCookToday on Instagram and I’ll be sure to stop by and take a peek for real!

-Penang Char Kway Teow (Stir-fried Flat Rice Noodles)2 generous servings
+Penang Char Kway Teow (Stir-fried Flat Rice Noodles)

 - 3 cloves garlic

-- 2 small bundles of garlic chives - cut into 1-inch length
+- 5 stalks garlic chives cut into 1-inch length

 Prepare the rice noodles: